MikeSays-1/azure-network-protocols/README.md

 <img src="images/Step 2b.png" width="60%">
 </details>

+> [!NOTE]
->**Note:** On the right, you can see the ICMP payload, which often contains a predictable ASCII test pattern (such as the alphabet) used by the ping utility for easy identification during packet inspection.</P>
+> On the right, you can see the ICMP payload, which often contains a predictable ASCII test pattern (such as the alphabet) used by the ping utility for easy identification during packet inspection.

 <b>3.
 NETWORK SECURITY GROUP RULE AND TRAFFIC OBSERVATION</b>